 Use an existing robot to get your research work automated, that can be scaled and implemented on the production floor

-Experiment with different material, process parameters, and layup strategies (fiber steering, patch placement, etc.) to optimize the product before scaling to the production floor
+Experiment with different materials, process parameters, and layup strategies (fiber steering, patch placement, etc.) to optimize the product before scaling to the production floor

 3. Shorter production/project lead times

-Get started in a few months with a plug-n-produce system at your shop floor, Do not wait for years to get started,
+Get started in a few months with a plug-n-produce system on your shop floor, Do not wait for years to get started,

 4. Faster lay-up rates with parallel processing flexibility